limine-bootloader/limine/STIVALE.md

 to `0xffffffff80000000` virtual.
 This area is for the higher half kernels.
 Further more, a 4GiB area of memory from `0x0000000000000000` physical to `0x0000000100000000` physical to `0xffff800000000000` virtual is mapped.

+If the kernel is dynamic and not statically linked, the bootloader will relocate it.
+Furthermore if bit 2 of the flags field in the stivale header is set, the bootloader will perform kernel address space layout randomisation (KASLR).

 The kernel should NOT modify the bootloader page tables, and it should only use them to bootstrap its own virtual memory manager and its own page tables.